Suzuki delivers a citycar that might just appeal to those who view spending on cars as cash down the drain. Jonathan Crouch reports.

 Ten Second Review

-The Suzuki Celerio aims to offer the interior space of the Splash with the price and economy of the Alto.
+The Suzuki Celerio aims to offer plenty of interior space, high economy and super-low pricing.
 Such attempts are usually doomed to failure, but the Celerio, with its perky 1.0-litre three cylinder engines, big spec list and optional AGS transmission, looks to be made of all the right stuff.